3 Evaluating Predictive Distributions

 Properties:

-- It is highly sensitive to tail events and severely penalizes a model that assigns a very low probability to an outcome that actually occurred.
+• It is sensitive to tail events and heavily penalizes a model that assigns low probability to an outcome that occurred.

-- It requires an explicit forecast density \(f(y)\), which may not always be available.
+• It requires an explicit forecast density \(f(y)\), which is not always available.

 Log Score: Visual Interpretation

-The Log Score directly depends on the height of the density at the realized outcome \(y\).
-A forecast that assigns a higher probability to the value that actually occurs will receive a better, i.e. lower, score.
+The Log Score depends on the height of the density at the realized outcome \(y\).
+A forecast that assigns higher probability to the realized value receives a better (i.e. lower) score.

 Suppose we forecast that an outcome follows a Normal distribution \(Y \sim \mathcal{N}(\mu=2, \sigma^2=1)\), and the realized value is \(y = 2.5\).